netzzz/rest-assured-chuck-norris-api-maven-project/README.md

 3. huckNorrisApiRegressionNegativeTestsSuite

 The TestNG suite ChuckNorrisApiRegressionNegativeTestsSuite is a subset of regression tests focused on negative test cases.
 It ensures that the API properly handles invalid inputs and edge cases.

+<b>Test Reports and Test Logs</b>
+* After each run, timestamped test log is stored in the 'test_logs' directory, while the Test Report is stored in a timestamped folder within the 'test_reports' directory.
+* Each report includes an 'html' directory where the report is presented with a more modern design.